 See, when Joe was 22, he bought a fourplex.
 He lived in one of the units and rented out the other three.
 As part of his job, he was frequently transferred.
 Each time he moved to a new city he bought another fourplex, always keeping the last one and the previous ones he had purchased.
-By the time Joe was 44 he was a millionaire.
+By the time Joe was 44, he was a millionaire.

 Before I tell you the amazing part, you should know Joe repaired ATMs for a living.
 He was in no way a jet-set executive.
 The most he made in any one year was $55,000, including overtime.
 So how did this average Joe become a millionaire real estate tycoon?
-Including down payments, closing costs, mortgage payments and other holding costs the total amount Joe spent on all these properties from beginning to end was zero dollars.
-In fact, over the almost two decades he owned these properties he made hundreds of thousands of dollars in income!
+Including down payments, closing costs, mortgage payments and other holding costs, the total amount Joe spent on all these properties from beginning to end was zero dollars.
+In fact, over the almost two decades he owned these properties, he made hundreds of thousands of dollars in income!

 Can you buy a home without paying a mortgage?
-Most people are well aware that purchasing a home is a great long-term investment.
+Most people are well aware that purchasing a home is an excellent long-term investment.
 Not only do we look at the short term of our personal housing needs, but the hope is to be able to buy low and sell high at some point in the future.
 While all these things certainly hold true- there are many folks who are going about it in a different way these days.

-While the concept of house hacking is not something new.
-In recent years, its become a popular way to not only purchase a property but essentially live rent free and build a tremendous amount of equity.
+While the concept of house hacking is not something new, in recent years, its become a popular way to not only purchase a property but essentially live rent free and build a tremendous amount of equity.

 What is house hacking?
 It’s actually a surprisingly simple concept.
-Buying a property with the intent of living in part and renting out part to reduce, or eliminate your monthly mortgage payment.
-By living in part of the property you reap the benefits of owner-occupied financing.
+Buying a property with the intent of living in part and renting out part to reduce or eliminate your monthly mortgage payment.
+By living in part of the property, you reap the benefits of owner-occupied financing.
 This can come in the form of a single-family home with roommates, a duplex, triplex or fourplex that has you living in one unit and renting out the rest.
 Pretty straightforward.

 The appeal of house hacking takes on many facets.
 The main one being not simply having to fork over money year over year for a place to live.
 Whether purchasing a home or carving out a path into real estate investing, house hacking can be a great way to get a foot in the door with a very low monetary investment.
 Being able to reap the benefits of not only owning property and having that property provide cash flow (income to you), but gaining equity over the long term.

-Purchase a fourplex using an FHA loan for $250,000.
-Your down payment amount totals $8,750 plus closing costs, with a monthly mortgage payment of $1,100.
+Purchase a fourplex using an FHA loan for $500,000.
+Your down payment amount totals $17,500 plus closing costs, with a monthly mortgage payment of $2,500.
 You live in one unit and rent out the other three.
-Each unit is bringing in $650 in rent totaling $1,950.
-After paying your mortgage, you are still $850 positive.
+Each unit is bringing in $1,100 in rent totaling $3,300.
+After paying your mortgage, you are still $800 positive.
 You are getting paid to live in your own property!